deenabisheik/GitHub-final-project/README.md

 Simple Interest=(Principle x Rate x Time)/100

 Where:
-Principle = Initial amount of money
+.Principle = Initial amount of money
-Rate = Rate of interest per year
+.Rate = Rate of interest per year
-Time = Time period in years
+.Time = Time period in years

 The calculator takes these values as input and calculates the simple interest and total amount